Christine Anu

-Christine Anu (born 15 March 1970) is an Australian singer, songwriter and actress.
-She gained popularity with the cover song release of the Warumpi Band's song "My Island Home".
-Anu has been nominated for 17 ARIA Awards.
+Maia Christine Anu (born on 15 March 1970) is an Australian singer-songwriter and actress of Torres Strait Islander origin.
+She gained popularity with the cover song release of the Warumpi Band's song "My Island Home" in 1995.
+Anu has been nominated for many ARIA Awards, winning several, as well as five Deadly Awards, among others.
+In August 2024 she released a new album and single of the same name, Waku: Minaral a Minalay.